-The Meritus Badging System is based on level of participation, initiative, collaboration, and introspection.
+The Meritus Badging System is based on peer-to peer metrics of accountability, level of participation, initiative, collaboration, and introspection.
 For a complete breakdown of our criteria, review GWA Points-Merit and Life Scale

 The MISSIONs published are steps to aid in the completion of Player/ Team Quests.
 GWA's merit system is currently divided into 8 different sectors of identification and recognition.

 These sectors are:

 1: Character virtues and strengths (virtues in action)